How to Use App Control for Business (WDAC) to Secure Your Devices

 App Control for Business, the new name for Windows Defender Application Control (WDAC), is a security feature that lets you block unauthorized and harmful software from running on your devices.
 More importantly, it also comes with a new managed installer for Intune.

 By combining this managed installer with Patch My PC or Scappman, you can effortlessly keep your software up to date while maintaining complete control over what is permitted to run within your environment.
-Your software will be always up to date while restricting application usage, preventing malware, and block side processes and malware, all at the same time!
+Your software will always be up to date while restricting application usage, preventing malware, and blocking side processes and malware, all at the same time!
 In fact, patching and Windows Defender Application Control is included in CISA’s #StopRansomware Guide and the Australian Essential Eight signals directorate.
-Overall, it’s clear to see that joining both technologies is a dream scenario come true for those who are security conscious.
+Overall, it’s clear that joining both technologies is a dream come true for those who are security conscious.

 1. Enable Managed Installer in App control for Business.